frongjaz/demoReact-007/README.md

-this is a example for newbie for react
+this is a example for newbie for react but it is simple for beginner.